 The City of Slidell provided a GIS file of their utilities in the area.
 However, the levee and floodwall alignment fall outside of the Slidell municipal limits.
-Therefore, Slidell's utilities are not shown to cross the alignment.
+Therefore, the city of Slidell's utilities are not shown to cross the alignment.

-There are utilities that service residents and businesses at and near the alignment, Information from the Slidell's utilities were used to assume the size and materials of utilities traversing the levee and floodwall alignment.
+There are utilities that serve residents and businesses at and near the alignment.
+Information from the city of Slidell's utilities was used to assume the size and materials of utilities traversing the levee and floodwall alignment.
 These assumptions are the following:

-- 10-inch cast iron water lines - 8-inch galvanized steel (GS) sewer lines - 30-inch reinforced concrete pipe (RCP) drainage - 4-inch steel conduits for underground power - 4inch steel conduits for underground communication lines - Reinforced Concrete Box (RCB) for culverts
+- 10-inch cast iron water lines - 8-inch galvanized steel (GS) sewer lines - 30-inch reinforced concrete pipe (RCP) drainage - 4-inch steel conduits for underground power - 4inch steel conduits for underground communication lines - Reinforced concrete box (RCB) for culverts flood gates or being relocated up and over at ramps.
+Determination of how many linear feet of the utilities is affected at ramps can be assumed by the width of ROW needed at a location plus 50 ft.